SeyaSchmassmann/ml/README.md

 ```

 **By pushing your commits to your personal fork on GitLab you will submit the
-(graded) Assignments!**
+(graded) Assignments!
+The last commit before the deadline will be graded.**

 #### 4. Fetching new assignments

-To fetch new assignments from the master repo do as follows:
+To fetch new assignments from the assigments/upstream repo do as follows:

 ```
 # add original repo as remote upstream